rockr-data/news-article-clustering/README.md

 ## Dataset

+Dataset

-Combined corpus of **138,115 real-world news articles** from:
+Combined corpus of 138,115 real-world news articles, all sourced from publicly available datasets and sources:

 - BBC News
 - Reuters-21578
 - AG News Corpus
-- Scraped sources:
+- Scraped sources (all public):
   - CNN
   - The Guardian
   - TechCrunch